Incident management and resolution process | Fluid Attacks Help

 THIRD_PARTY_CHANGE

-Refers to a situation wherein a third-party service or technology provider implements alterations in their infrastructure, potentially resulting in operational disruptions or unanticipated behaviors for their end-users.
+Refers to a situation wherein a third-party service or technology provider implements alterations in their infrastructure, potentially resulting in operational disruptions or unanticipated behaviors for their end-users

 THIRD_PARTY_ERROR

-Refers to a disruption caused by the failure or downtime of a third-party service provider, leading to unavailability or reduced functionality.
+Refers to a disruption caused by the failure or downtime of a third-party service provider, leading to unavailability or reduced functionality

 UNHANDLED_EXCEPTION

-Occurs when an exception happens without an associated error-handling mechanism.
+Occurs when an exception happens without an associated error-handling mechanism

 Taxonomy tree

-It is a hierarchical structure that describes a complex problem's root cause.
+A taxonomy tree is a hierarchical structure that describes a complex problem's root cause.
 It is employed when the incident arises from a series of interconnected errors or failures rather than having a clear cause.
 The hierarchical structure helps break down the problem into its parts and connections, making it easier to identify the main issue.
 The structure can be understood as follows:

 Principal Failure < Primary Cause < Secondary Cause < N Cause